 Michael Hanson is the managing partner of Carey Olsen Bermuda Limited.
 His core practice is centred on human capital and regulatory law, where he advises the largest insurance and reinsurance, banks and professional services businesses on the island.
-Michael has particular expertise in multi-jurisdictional crisis management, corporate, employment and regulatory investigations, complex executive disputes and executive benefit and incentive programmes.
+Michael has particular expertise in multijurisdictional crisis management, corporate, employment and regulatory investigations, complex executive disputes and executive benefit and incentive programmes.
 He also has a more general practice advising clients on commercial contract claims, reinsurance and coverage disputes and shareholder disputes.
-In 2013, Michael was appointed as Chairman of the Human Rights Commission.
-He is also on the board of the Bermuda Chamber of Commerce.

 Keith Robinson is a partner and head of the Dispute Resolution and Insolvency team at Carey Olsen Bermuda Limited and has over 20 years' experience in a wide range of commercial litigation matters, including corporate and commercial disputes, arbitration, breach of contract and public law, and restructuring and insolvency matters.
 He also has expertise in high-value trust litigation and court-approved trust restructurings, having been involved in many of the major trust cases in Bermuda.
 He has written extensively and is a regular speaker on Bermuda law matters.
-He is a fellow of the American College of Trust and Estate Counsel (ACTEC), a member of the Bermuda branch of the Restructuring and Insolvency Specialists Association (RISA) and a member of the International Academy of Estate and Trust Law (TIAETL) and the Society of Trust and Estate Practitioners (STEP).